ADAH-EviDENce/evidence/README.md

 ### Step 2

-[Download](https://github.com/ADAH-EviDENce/evidence/archive/master.zip) a copy of WorkingTitleCloseReader archive and extract its contents on your machine.
+[Download](https://github.com/ADAH-EviDENce/evidence/archive/master.zip) a copy of evidence archive and extract its contents on your machine.

 ### Step 3